-Another sort of German Christmas tree decoration was made of pressed tin with a coloured printed surface.
+Another sort of German Christmas tree decoration was made of pressed tin with a colored printed surface.
 We now know that sort of ornament under the 'icicles' or tinsel names.

 Also here it must be mentioned about pressed cotton Christmas ornaments that had been manufactured in Germany and Russia since the 1870-80s.

 Beaded or wire Christmas ornaments got popular in many countries too.

 World War I destroyed the German monopoly of the ornaments' manufacturing.
 And Japan had launched its own manufacture of glass decorations in 1925.
 Japanese glass Christmas ornaments were cheap, but not so beautiful like German ones.

 The Czech Republic also caught the idea in the 1920s.
 Czech's Christmas ornaments had been selling in USA very well.
 There were over 250 million Christmas decorations sold up to 1935.

 USA businessman Max Eckhardt was a founder of the glass Christmas ornament production in his home country in the late 1930s.